Madeleine McCann parents: who are Kate and Gerry McCann and when were they suspects?

+On 3 May 2023, Madeleine McCann’s parents Kate and Gerry marked the 16th anniversary of their daughter's disappearance whilst on holiday in Portugal.
 Her disappearance has been a highly-debated topic ever since, with the McCanns themselves being both declared and cleared as suspects.

 Here’s everything you need to know about who Madeleine McCann’s parents are - and what they have said on the anniversary of their daughter’s disappearance.